Akira Ransomware: Detection, Prevention, and Recovery

 Centralize telemetry across VPN, endpoint, identity, and network sources.
 PowerShell logging (module, script block, transcription) is essential.
 Prioritize alerts for LSASS access/dumping, VSS deletion, tunneling and bulk outbound transfers, scheduled tasks (4698), log clearing (1102), and ESXi/vCenter management changes.
 Log retention must support incident scoping given compressed dwell times.

-The following priorities address the most common entry points and escalation paths observed in documented Akira incidents.
+The following priorities address the most common entry points and escalation paths seen in documented Akira incidents.

 Harden remote access and perimeter services